piky/templator/README3.md

 TODO

 - memory utilization, vfs utilization
-- how metrics are enriched if in LLD (keys, names) What is ALARM_OBJECT, ALARM_OBJECT_TYPE
+- how metrics are enriched if in LLD (keys, names) What is RESOURCE, RESOURCE_TYPE
 - if `application_prototype` is defined, then application is not filled with `_group` value.
-This enforces 'single application guideline'
+This enforces 'Single application guideline'
 - discard preprocessing steps are magically stripped for templates versions < 4.2
-- discard preprocessing steps are magically added for inventory like metrics  and health-checks
+- discard preprocessing steps are magically added for inventory like metrics  and healthchecks
 - resets 'trends' to 0 for items with value maps.
 _____________________________________________------------